department-of-veterans-affairs/va.gov-team/products/README.md

 - If you are looking for information on the teams currently building on VSP, please see [/teams](../teams/README.md).

 ### What is a VA.gov Product?
-A VA.gov product is a tool or component of va.gov that is directly interacted with by va.gov visitors.
-Products solve a user need, have an overal vision/mission and are measurable.
+A VA.gov product is a tool or component of VA.gov that is directly interacted with by VA.gov visitors.
+Products solve a user need, have an overall vision/mission and OKRs that are measurable.
 If you feel your product is not represented in the list below, please request assistance in #vfs-platform-support.

 ## Our Products